-Primary North Guide
+Primary East Guide

 Amare Montessori’s faculty and administration are committed to uncompromising standards of academic excellence, and to preparing students to be future leaders.

 Chris or more affectionately known as "Ms. C", brings 31 years of office experience with 15 years of those as the Director of Business & Finance at Saint Paul's School in Clearwater, FL.
 She loves being a part of a school atmosphere and is excited to have joined her daughter and grandchildren here at Amare.
 For the past several years, Chris and her husband have been full time RVer's, traveling cross country visiting family, friends and stopping at the "must-see" places our great country has to offer.

 Rhonda Sherbin is a homeschooling mother of four.
 She taught at her first Montessori school in 1986.
 Rhonda has over 16 years experience with both adults and children in Montessori environments.
 She started her Montessori training in Knoxville and continues personal development yearly.
 Rhonda has been a guest lecturer at ASPU on the Montessori method.
 Rhonda has also worked as a private mentor and consultant for families establishing in-home Montessori environments.
 Rhonda hopes to instill a love of nature, science, and geography in each child.
 Her goal is to help develop independent, self-directed individuals who have confidence and a passion for life long learning.

 Head of School